A13DO/A13DO/README.md

 <!-- -   using HTML CSS, JavaScript, Sass, Bootstrap and Angular  -->

 - While I am currently studying Management Information Systems, I am not limited to this field and enjoy exploring other areas of development as well.
-In fact, I am particularly interested in web development and find it fascinating how it offers endless opportunities for creativity and innovation.
+In fact, I am particularly interested in web development and find it fascinating how it offers endless opportunities for creativity and innovation. and also I work part-time to gain practical experience and supplement my income.
+Balancing work and studying can be challenging, , but I find ways to handle it.
+By staying organized, managing my time effectively, and prioritizing my tasks.

 - During my free time, I enjoy playing video games, listening to music, and watching movies, TV shows, and anime.
 I find that these hobbies help me relax and recharge so I can continue to be productive and focused.